openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

   The randomized content block is brought up to date with the latest contents of the library or libraries that it references.

-* If you edited the components in the course outline so that they are different from the original version in the library, you do not lose your changes if you click **Update now**.
+* If you edited the components in the randomized content block in your course so that they are different from the original version in the library, you do not lose your changes if you click **Update now**.
 In this case, the changes that were made in the randomized content block in the course outline are kept, but a **Clear** button becomes available next to the changed field in the component.

   .. image:: ../Images/ContentLibraries_ResetComponentField.png
      :alt: Clear button in the course component field reverts value to library value.